In this article, we’re going to tell you all about Black Day in Korea.

 How did Black Day start?

-Originally April 14th was seen as a day of sorrow, hence the name “black”.
+Originally April 14th was seen as a day of sorrow, hence the name “black.”
 It was a day where single people could come together to mourn their singleness and drown their sorrows in comfort food.
-However, in modern-day South Korea, it can also be seen as a day of celebration for singles, as the emphasis on the importance of being in a relationship decreases in society.
-But whether you are celebrating or mourning, eating 짜장면 (jjajangmyeon) on this day, perhaps with black coffee for dessert, is the quintessential way to embrace the day.
+However, in modern-day South Korea, it can also be seen as a day of celebration for singles since emphasizing the importance of being in a relationship has decreased over the years.
+But whether you are celebrating or mourning, eating 짜장면 (jjajangmyeon) on this day, perhaps with black coffee for dessert (with dark chocolate perhaps?), is the quintessential way to embrace the day.

 What exactly is 짜장면 (jjajangmyeon)?